PNF stretching: How to do it and what research says

 When your limb is stretched, it should be taken to the point where restriction is felt.
 There’s no benefit to aggressively applying more pressure to the stretched muscle in this position.

 When your partner cues you to contract, think about matching their resistance, not overpowering them.
 This will ensure that neither of you is injured.
-The strength mismatch between your hamstrings and your partner’s shoulders can be rather large so be sure to take this into consideration before you push or pull.
+The strength mismatch between your hamstrings and your partner’s shoulders can be rather large so take this into consideration before you push or pull.

 PNF stretching can be applied to your upper or lower body and is universally applicable to all muscle groups.
 In its purest form, these stretches involve specific hand placements and movement in patterns that mimic daily activities.

 These patterns are often referred to as D1 and D2 and refer to highly specific movement directions to ensure all of the muscles of a joint are involved in the motion.
-In its more well known form, the science of PNF is applied to traditional stretching positions.
+In its more well-known form, the science of PNF is applied to traditional stretching positions.
 This means you can take any stretch position you can think of and turn it into a PNF stretch.
-Most times, PNF is thought of as “partner stretching” but it can be done with a wall or other immovable object if a partner isn’t available.
+Oftentimes, PNF is thought of as “partner stretching” but it can be done with a wall or other immovable object if a partner isn’t available.

 PNF stretching vs. static stretching

 A 2017 systematic review found that neither PNF or static stretching is superior when it comes to increasing hip flexion however this may be misleading.
-Five studies met the inclusion criteria but only one of them measured hamstring length using the clinically accepted technique.
+Five studies met the inclusion criteria, but only one of them measured hamstring length using a clinically-accepted technique.

 The study that measured hamstring length via hip range of motion during a straight leg raise is the only study to find PNF was a superior approach.